 Improving crop nutritional value with genome editing

 Researchers have done this in the past using “transgenic” technologies.
 These technologies insert genes encoding nutrient production into crops.
-These genes are from other species and aren’t found in the crops naturally.
+In transgenics, these genes are from other species and aren’t found in the crops naturally.
 While transgenic crops do produce the desired nutrients, many people do not like that they have “foreign” genes.
 As a result, it can be difficult to achieve wide adoption of transgenic crops.

 “Golden Rice” is a great example of a transgenic crop.
 Golden Rice produces large amounts of vitamin A. Its developers hoped it would be grown in regions of the world where people are vitamin A deficient.